MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/03-migrate-sql-server-workloads-azure-sql-database.md

 1. Connect to a SQL Server instance in Azure Data Studio.
 In the new connection tab, select **Optional (False)** for the **Encrypt** option.

-1. To launch the Azure migration extension, right-click on the source instance name and select **Manage** to access the dashboard and the landing page of the Azure SQL Migration extension.
+1. To launch the Azure migration extension, right-click on the SQL Server instance name and select **Manage** to access the dashboard and the landing page of the Azure SQL Migration extension.

-    > **Note**: If the **Azure SQL Migration** option isn't visible in the dashboard side bar, reopen Azure Data Studio.
+    > **Note**: If **Azure SQL Migration** isn't visible in the server dashboard side bar, reopen Azure Data Studio.

 ## Generate the database schema with DMA